Q-Mick/Blockchain-Banditt/README.md

 Hi, I’m Quentin 👋
-  I am a fullstack Software developer.
+  I am a fullstack Software developer with a penchant for Vue and Nuxt

- AWS - C# .NET - DAPPER - SQL - NODE - JS/TS - Nuxt/VUE

-  Tech has been a passion of mine since I got my first windows system which was a 200mhz packard bell with my blazing fast 33.6k modem as a kid.
-Having a pc at my side for nearly my entire life has given me the ability to quickly learn and adapt with new tech/software fast and efficiently.

 If your looking to hire, need a custom website or need some consulting please reach out to me here.